 The Maronites traditionally inhabited the northern reaches of Mount Lebanon and also the south, from Jezzine down to the present Israeli border, but began to spread into Druze areas, providing their services to Druze landlords in the Matn and Shuf.
 During the nineteenth century, they eclipsed the Druze economically and then politically, the middle years punctuated by major confrontations culminating in Druze massacres of Christians in 1860.
 Thereafter, France oversaw the protected status of Mount Lebanon (until 1943) in close consultation with the Maronite Patriarch, who remained a key determinant of political authority until the civil war in 1975.

-Lebanon's key divide between advocates of closer relations with the Arab world or the west is mirrored within the Maronite community.
-Former Maronite militia leader and current member of parliament Michel Aoun was once an opponent of Syria's influence in the country, but is now one of the most prominent figures in the opposition to the current pro-western government.
+Lebanon’s key divide between advocates of closer relations with the Arab world or the West is mirrored within the Maronite community.
+Former Maronite militia leader and current member of parliament Michel Aoun was once an opponent of Syria’s influence in the country but became a prominent figure in the opposition to the current pro-Western government.
 Meanwhile prominent anti-Syrian Maronite Christians have faced the threat of political assassination.
 In November 2006, assassins gunned down Pierre Gemayel, a young MP and son of a former president, who was also active in opposing Syrian involvement in Lebanese affairs.
 A bombing in September 2007 killed another Maronite anti-Syrian MP, Antoine Ghanim, and six others in a mainly Maronite Christian suburb of Beirut.
-As 2007 progressed, pro-western and pro-Syrian factions in Lebanon focused their attention and energy on who would succeed current pro-Syrian President Emile Lahoud.
-Because the position is reserved for Maronites, the national divide animated divisions within the Maronite community.
-Leading contenders for the presidency, due to be chosen by parliament in November 2007, were Michel Aoun and former President Amin Gemayel, the father of murdered MP Pierre Gemayel.

-An increasing trend of emigration by the Maronites from Lebanon is contributing not only to its numerical shrinkage but also to its decreasing political clout in the politics of the country.
-However, the head of the Maronite Church is still considered the primary Christian voice in the country.
+An increasing trend of emigration by the Maronites from Lebanon is contributing not only to the community’s numerical shrinkage but also to its decreasing political clout in the politics of the country.
+However, the head of the Maronite Church is still considered a primary Christian voice in the country.